JustGlowing/minisom/Readme.md

 # ...train the som here

-# saving the some in the file som.p
+# saving the som in the file som.p
 with open('som.p', 'wb') as outfile:
     pickle.dump(som, outfile)
 ```